kubesphere/website/content/en/docs/installing-on-linux/introduction/intro.md

 {{< notice note >}}

-For air-gapped installation, please refer to [Install KubeSphere on Air Gapped Linux Machines](../install-ks-on-linux-airgapped).
+For air-gapped installation, please refer to [this tutorial](../air-gapped-installation/).

 {{</ notice >}}